MSN Open House

 Family Nurse Practitioner Track

-Our educational environment is learning based on discovery, scholarship, and practice so that graduates are prepared for practice in multiple, primary care settings including out-patient clinics and group medical practices.
-Graduates from this program will be eligible to apply for certification as a Family Nurse Practitioner through the American Nurse Credentialing Center or the American Academy of Nurse Practitioners Certification Board.
+- Graduates eligible to apply for certification as a Family Nurse Practitioner through the American Nurse Credentialing Center or the American Academy of Nurse Practitioners Certification Board

 - Common Core Course Requirements for all Graduate Programs